loganthomas/resume/resume.md

 - Create and deploy machine learning models
 - Synthesize data to influence decision-making

+**Datacamp, Remote**
+Data Science Course Instructor
+*February 2019 - Present*
+- Designed interactive online course for data scientists focused on writing efficient Python code
+- More than X students have completed the course
+- Average course rating of X/5
+- Link to course can be found here

 **Columbia University School of Professional Studies, New York, NY**
 Applied Analytics in an Organizational Context - Course Facilitator Associate
 *September 2016 - December 2016*